clojurestream/kit-workshop/README.md

 - Clojure CLI https://clojure.org/guides/install_clojure
 - Java 11+ (17 recommended)
-- Calva, or editor of preference as long as nREPL compatible (Cursive, Emacs, etc.)
+- Calva (+ clj-kondo extension), or editor of preference as long as nREPL compatible (Cursive, Emacs, etc.)

 Clone this repository and make sure you can run the project by doing the following